AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 People across Sumiriku are capable of incredible things.
 These skills may be as a result of great training, dedicating oneself to a martial art or other talent, or they may be an enhanced manifestation of some innate power.

 The following are a set of feats designed for the setting of Sumiriku.
 These feats are divided into two sections.
 The first section is Species Feats, with options available to enhance every Sumiriku species and Aberrant Form.
-The second section is Generic Feats, feats available to any character which are often associated with specific weapons or martial arts.
+The second section is General Feats, feats available to any character which are often associated with specific weapons or martial arts.

 :